wangdongustc/AprilTagGenerator/README.md

 0 1 2
 ```

-"Pixel"  means the smallest unit in the tag
+"Unit"  means the smallest unit in the tag

 "Border" means the most outer black border of each tag